 e-CODEX (e-Justice Communication via Online Data Exchange)

-e-CODEX is a large-scale project designed to improve access by European citizens and businesses to legal resources across borders - specifically information on laws and procedures in other EU countries.
+e-CODEX is a large-scale project designed to improve access by European citizens and businesses to legal means across borders - specifically online handling of cross-border legal procedures.
 Moreover, the project seeks to improve the interoperability of the information systems of legal authorities within the EU, and supports the implementation of common standards and solutions that make cross-border case-handling activities easier.

 High mobility between EU countries and increasing European integration means that procedures requiring cooperation between different national judicial systems are increasing.

 The use of ICT makes judicial procedures more transparent, efficient and economic while facilitating access to justice for citizens, businesses, administrations and legal practitioners.

 Connecting the existing systems will allow communication and data exchange based on the development of common technical standards and foster cross-border cooperation in the area of European e-Justice.

 The project involves 25 participants: